-A significant difference between the two models of sickness proposed by NASFAT and the [38] Embassy lies in their view on its causative agents-God and the devil, respectively.
-For NAS-FAT, since the ultimate source of the pandemic is divine, which is inherently good, the fundamental purpose of the pandemic is also good-it removes the sin and brings people closer to God.
-However, for Living Faith, all diseases, including COVID-19, originate from the devil, who is inherently evil.
-Therefore, the pandemic is essentially evil too.
-The spiritual means of tackling COVID-19 and other pandemics proposed by Living Faith and NASFAT are informed by their conceived meaning of pandemic.
+A significant difference between the two models of sickness proposed by NASFAT and the Embassy lays in their view on its causative agents-God and the devil, respectively.
+For NASFAT, since the ultimate source of the pandemic is divine, which is inherently good, the fundamental purpose of the pandemic is also good-it is cleansing of sin and bringing people closer to God.
+However, for the Living Faith, all diseases, including COVID-19, originate from the devil who is inherently evil therefore, pandemic is essentially evil too.
+The spiritual means of tackling COVID-19 and other pandemic proposed by the Living Faith and NASFAT are informed by their conceived meaning of pandemic.

-Vitebsky (2001, 98) writes that the "metaphoric logic of specific modalities of healing often [39] follows from the associated model of the pandemic."
-The meaning ascribed to the COVID-19 pandemic by Living Faith and NASFAT plays a vital role in mitigating the terror and anxiety that dominated the minds of the people during the emergency period.
-In this vein, Daniel Moerman (1979, 60) argues that the metaphoric structure or system of meaning attached to illness and healing is as important as any "actual," "physical," and "pharmacological" aspects.
-Living Faith has provided a great sense of immunity and security to its members by reminding them that faith is the most effective shield they have and that they can even destroy the virus with the power of affirmative prayer.
-A pastor of Living Faith, Emmanuel Steven, stated: "I am not afraid of COVID-19.
+Vitebsky (2001, 98) writes that the "metaphoric logic of specific modalities of healing often follows from the associated model of the pandemic."
+The meaning ascribed to the Covid-19 pandemic by the Living Faith and NASFAT plays a vital role in mitigating the terror and anxiety that dominated the minds of the people during the emergency period.
+In this vein, Daniel Moerman (1979, 60) argues that metaphoric structure or the system of meaning attached to illness and healing is as important as any "actual," "physical" and "pharmacological" aspects.
+The Living Faith has provided a great sense of immunity and security to its members by reminding them that faith is the most effective shield they have and that they can even destroy the virus with the power of affirmative prayer.
+A pastor of the Living Faith, Emmanuel Steven, stated: "I am not afraid of COVID-19.
 Even if all my neighbors perish from the outbreak, I will not flee because I have absolute assurance that I will not be infected."
 In their turn, many members of NASFAT found consolation in the notion that COVID-19 is not a haphazard tragedy that may randomly strike any unlucky person, but a disease deliberately created and controlled by God, which could not infect anyone except by divine permission.